xuesixi/clox/readme.md

 ```

 ## scope
-`{}` creates new scope.
-Variables in a inner scope can shadow variables in out scopes with the same name.
+`{}` creates a new scope.
+Variables in the inner scope can shadow variables in outer scopes with the same name.
 No varibales can have the same name in one scope.

 The global scope is different.
 If a variable cannot be resolved at compiled time, it is assumed to be global.
 If such a variable does not exist at runtime, a runtime error occurs.

-Global variables are allowed to have the same name.
-The latest declaration will override old ones.

-## `print`
+## print
 Lox provides a built-in keyword `print` to output to stdout.
 A new line will be appended to the end automatically..

 ## condition and logical operators